TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/2a-creating-the-repositories.rst

    Usually, data sets will be saved into Folders in the Page Tree though the pages using those data sets will be somewhere else.
 If their cache should be cleared as well then you should set up their PIDs in the field *TSConfig* of the page's preferences of the directory.
-For example, out Offers will be shown on the pages with the PIDs 23 and 26 (let's say for a Single and a List View).
-Then we will configure the variable `TCEMAIN.clearCacheCmd = 23,26` in the page preferences of the SysFolder.
+For example, our Offers will be shown on the pages with the PIDs 23 and 26 (let's say for a Single and a List View).
+Then we will configure the variable `TCEMAIN.clearCacheCmd=23,26` in the page preferences of the SysFolder.
 Then the cache of these pages will be cleared as well and changes of an offer will show up immediately.

-Internally, TYPO3 manages an index of all relationships between two data sets the so-called *RefIndex*.
+Internally, TYPO3 manages an index of all relationships between two data sets, the so-called *RefIndex*.
 Due to this index it's possible to show the number of associated data sets in the list module's column *[Ref.]*.
 By clicking on the number you get further information about the incoming and outgoing references of the dataset.
-This index is automatically updated when any data sets get edited.
-The configuration `config.tx_extbase.persistence.updateReferenceIndex = 1` effects an update when data sets get edited in the Frontend though it is normally deactivated due to its huge effects on performance.
+This index is automatically updated when any data sets are edited.
+The configuration `config.tx_extbase.persistence.updateReferenceIndex = 1` causes an immediate update when data sets are edited in the Frontend though it is normally deactivated due to its huge effects on performance.

-Before calling a Repository's methods they need to be instantiated at first with use of the ObjectManager or via dependency injection.
+Before calling a Repository's methods, they need to be instantiated by the ObjectManager or via dependency injection first.

 .. code-block:: php
    :caption: Dependency injection example from chapter 2